 Axial CT with contrast, showing TEPwithin the stomach

 Leakage through the voice prosthesis is predominantly due to situations in which the valve can no longer close tightly.
 This may be due the following: colonization of the valve by fungus; the flap valve may get stuck in the open position; a piece of food, mucus or hair (in those with a fee flap) stuck on the valve; or the device coming in contact with the posterior esophageal wall.
 Inevitably, all prostheses will fail by leaking through, whether from Candida colonization or simple mechanical failure.

-If there is continuing leakage through the prosthesis from the time it is inserted, the problem is generally due to the fact that the flap valve remains open because of negative pressure generated by the swallowing.
+If there is continuing leakage through the prosthesis from the time it is inserted, the problem is generally caused by the flap's valve remaining open because of negative pressure generated by swallowing.
 This can be corrected by using a prosthesis that has a greater resistance.
 The trade-off is that having such a voice prosthesis may require more effort when speaking.
-It is nevertheless important to prevent chronic leakage into the lungs.
+It is nevertheless important to prevent chronic leakage that can lead to aspiration into the lungs.

 Leakage around the prosthesis can also occur if the prosthesis is too long for the user’s tract.
 Whenever this occurs, the voice prosthesis moves back and forth in the tract (pistoning) thereby dilating the tract.
 The tract should be measured and a prosthesis of more appropriate length should be inserted.
 In this circumstance leakage should resolve within 48 hours.
 If the tissue around the prosthesis does not heal around the shaft within this time period, comprehensive medical evaluation is warranted to determine the cause of the problem.